 With the “Detect only the absence of motion during” option you can make the motion detector work in reverse and detect only when motion in front of the camera stopped, for example, when counters or moving parts of equipment are being monitored.
 Use the slider to set time – if motion will be absent for more than this value, the following modules will be triggered.

 “Continuous work to enable search by motion in the archive”: if ticked, the motion detector will be switched to the “Skipping” state (when archive is connected after the motion detector, it will conduct continuous recording).
 The option is used when continuous recording is required but search by motion is needed in the archive.
 This way the motion detector will only collect data about motion events.

-Motion detecton is one of irreplaceable features in up-to-date surveillance software.
+Motion detecton is an effective tool for intrusion detection which makes it one of irreplaceable features in up-to-date surveillance software.
 We provided it with so many option to meet your request the way you need.

 30 Mar 2012